leonardosete/meu-dash/CODE_AUDIT.md

     2. This refactoring will be easier after implementing the service layer.

     *Note: The new unit tests provide a good starting point for testing the smaller functions that will be extracted from the god function.*

+## 5. Development Workflow

+### 5.1.
+Branching Strategy

+To ensure code stability and a clear history, all changes must be made in dedicated branches.

+* **Branch Naming:** Branches should be named descriptively, using a prefix like `feature/`, `fix/`, or `refactor/`.
+For example: `feature/add-user-authentication`, `fix/resolve-login-bug`, `refactor/decouple-data-and-presentation`.
+* **Pull Requests:** Once a feature or fix is complete, a pull request should be opened to merge the changes into the `main` branch.
+* **Code Review:** All pull requests must be reviewed by at least one other developer before being merged.
+* **CI Checks:** All automated checks (tests, linting) must pass before a pull request can be merged.